 If one person in a family has Fabry disease, other family members (including siblings, children, parents, aunts, uncles, and cousins) may also have Fabry disease.
-On average, five other family members are likely to be affected as well.
+On average, five other family members may be affected as well.
 This makes Fabry disease very much a family disease—not just immediate family, but extended family as well.

 The inheritance pattern is important because many patients suffering from Fabry disease endure many years of unmanaged symptoms and misdiagnoses.
 Tracing Fabry disease within a family accelerates the time to an accurate diagnosis.